-Antifa has been a much talked about group lately.
-The discussion started in earnest when they clashed with white supremacists, Nazis, and Confederate sympathizers in Charlottesville a few weeks back during the “Unite the Right” rally.
+Antifa has been a much talked about group as of late – the discussion started in earnest when they clashed with white supremacists, Nazis, and Confederate sympathizers in Charlottesville a few weeks back during the “Unite the Right” rally.

 The role of Antifa, then and now

-In general jargon, Antifa became associated with the left, and Nazis became (though, really, they always have been) associated with the right.
+In general discussion, Antifa is associated with the “left,” and Nazis are (as they always have been) associated with the “right.”

-But that shouldn’t be the discussion – it isn’t about “sides” as much as the president would like it to be.
-Nazism/Fascism is something that history has already thrown in the trash regardless of what the America political spectrum looks like today.
-It was defeated, both as a mantra/philosophy and as political movement.
-It has been soundly condemned as something awful and never to be repeated.
-Rightfully so.
+This is the first problem: This should not be the way the discussion is framed.
+It is not about “sides” as much as the president and his followers (and liberals in general as well) would like it to be.
+As Nazism/Fascism is something that history has already thrown in the trash, regardless of what the America political spectrum looks like today; it was defeated, both as a mantra/philosophy and as political movement, and has rightly condemned the worst form of authoritarian government rule in the modern world.

 Is Antifa a slightly more menacing and erratic, and perhaps less well-dressed, version of Indiana Jones?
-He punched Nazis too.
-Because they were Nazis.
+He too was known for punching Nazis.

-We’ve discussed the power of ideology (Don’t Kill Hitler), and we won’t say/we aren’t here to say that the approach that Antifa and other groups have taken to combat the recent rise in visible Nazism is pure and simple the “right” course – or necessarily the course of action that will help solve the problem in the long term.
+We’ve discussed the power of ideology in Don’t Kill Hitler and The Persistent Appeal of Fascism.
+The point is here is not praise the approach that Antifa and other groups have taken to combat the recent rise in visible Nazism and support for Fascist rhetoric and action as the pure and simple the “right” course – or necessarily the course of action that will help solve the problem in the long term –

 As Berkeley mayor Jesse Arreguin said after the recent clashes on the streets of his city, “Fighting hate with hate does not work and only makes each side more entrenched in their ideological camps.”